otrv4/otrv4/otrv4.md

 * If a client implements "OTRv4-interactive-only" mode and a request for an offline conversation arrives, reject this request.

-Take into account, as well, that OTRv4' state machine will need to know the mode is working on when initialized.
-It will also need to take this mode into account every time it makes a decision on how to transition from every state.
+The OTRv4 state machine will also need to know the mode in which is working on when initialized.
+It will also need to take this mode into account every time it makes a decision aound how to transition from every state.

 ## Notation and Parameters